-- To be clear about what is meant by good behaviour and so support the development of honest, informed and honourable citizens of the future. - To maximise the impact which the school can make on good behaviour. - To provide a forum and an anchor for discussion and agreement on issues relating to behaviour, through circle times and children's meetings. - To support children with their self-regulation so that they have the tools to understand and change any behaviours which they need to develop. - To encourage a positive learning and play environment. - To foster good relations between different groups of children. - To offer a framework for social education. - To be inclusive in our practices so all children are rewarded in a consistent manner. - To help children feel good about themselves by developing their self-esteem, self-worth and self-confidence. - To recognise the many influences on children's behaviour and take this into account when dealing with it. - To create an environment where children are respectfully monitored and feel listened to.
+- To be clear about what is meant by good behaviour and so support the development of honest, informed and honourable citizens of the future - To maximise the impact which the school can have on good behaviour. - To provide a forum and an anchor for discussion and agreement on issues relating to behaviour, through circle times and children's meetings. - To adopt a restorative approach so that the adults in school help pupils to understand more about their behaviour choices and what they can do differently (if anything) next time - To support children with their self-regulation so that they have the tools to understand and change any behaviours which they need to develop - To ensure that all adults in school understand the vital role which building positive relationships between pupils and staff has on outcomes - To encourage a positive learning and play environment - To foster good relations between different groups of children to use the language of a 'school family' - To be inclusive in our practices so all children are rewarded in a consistent manner - To help children feel good about themselves by developing their self-esteem, self-worth and self-confidence - To recognise the many influences on children's behaviour and take this into account when dealing with it - To create an environment where children are respectfully monitored and feel listened to